docsbysea/tech-writing-portfolio/video_script/index.md

 To play a video, click on **Play** or simply click anywhere on the video.
 To pause, follow the same procedure.
 To zoom into a video, place the cursor at the section you want to enlarge and use your mouse or touchpad to scroll in.

 ### Quick Tip
 Sometimes, the video may go blank.
 When this happens, use the **refresh icon** to reload the page.
 If that doesn’t work, use the **Reload this Page** option on your browser.
-However, if you’ve already entered data, press Ctrl + S to save your work before refreshing to avoid data loss.
+However, if you’ve already entered some data, press Ctrl + S to save your work before refreshing to avoid data loss.

 ### Instructions (contd.)
 Clicking on the **Home** icon will take you back to the list of IDs.
 The **Revert Task** icon clears everything that has been saved.
 A warning pop-up will appear, so if you click it by accident, you can cancel before losing your work.
 Click **Skip Item** to skip a task.
 There are specific reasons for skipping a task, which will be discussed in the next video.
 When you’re done with a task, click **Quality Check** to submit it.